-20 soft skills that will make you a better engineering leader
+20 soft skills every engineering leader should have

 In growth conversations where engineers might feel stuck or unsure about where to invest in growth next, I ask them to